 AI Agent Skills & perf engineer subagents

-zymtrace AI Agent Skills teach your AI coding assistant how to operate zymtrace — installing the backend and profiler, exposing the gateway, troubleshooting, and analyzing CPU/GPU flamegraphs through the MCP.
+zymtrace AI Agent Skills (plus a subagent) let your AI coding assistant profile and optimize the efficiency of your CPU and GPU-accelerated workloads with zymtrace through the MCP: find the bottleneck and apply the fix in your source.
+They also operate the platform itself, installing the backend and profiler, exposing the gateway, upgrading, and troubleshooting.
 Describe what you want in plain English and the assistant runs the right workflow, confirming each change with you.

 The skills install from a single source into Claude Code, OpenAI Codex, and Cursor.
 Source and issues: github.com/zystem-io/zymtrace-skills.